 One of our most useful tools in dealing with heavy weather at sea is our engine and in this chapter I relate how we used ours to good effect in a nasty lee shore situation.
 But the sad truth is that in many cases a yacht’s engine is disabled by heavy weather making it useless at the very time that the crew need it most, so I go on to share some solid suggestions of things you can do to storm proof your engine.

-We have covered a lot of ground and many details in the last 16 chapters.
-But I want to make sure that we don't get lost in those details so I have summarized the key points in this chapter.
+We have covered a lot of ground and many details in this Online Book.
+So I have ended with a chapter the key points in this chapter.